 Specialty to buy as gifts

-Dong Nai is famous for its gifts that are specialties of the red basalt land, known to visitors from all over as the capital of cashew nut cultivation with a large export area and output.
-This is also a product worth buying as a gift.
+Dong Nai is famous for its specialties, known to visitors from around the world as the capital of cashew cultivation, with a large export area and output.
+This is also a great gift.

-Coffee is not only famous in the Central Highlands, but in old Binh Phuoc area, this product is also highly appreciated for its characteristic aroma and rich flavor.
-Diners can buy weasel coffee, pre-ground coffee or whole bean coffee.
+Coffee is not only famous in the Central Highlands, but in the old Binh Phuoc area, it is also highly appreciated for its distinctive aroma and rich flavor.
+Diners can purchase weasel coffee, pre-ground coffee, or whole-bean coffee.

 Tan Thanh tangerines have a sweet and slightly sour taste.
-The tangerines here are advertised as being grown using high-quality processes, without using much fertilizer or pesticides, so they are suitable as gifts.
-Dong Nai is also famous for jackfruit, especially the turmeric jackfruit in Loc An commune because of its high yield, thick, fragrant segments.
+The tangerines here are advertised as grown using high-quality practices, with minimal fertilizer or pesticide use, making them suitable as gifts.
+Dong Nai is also known for jackfruit, especially the turmeric-flavored variety in Loc An commune, for its high yield and thick, fragrant segments.

 Vietdreamtravel also provides package tours and car/bus rental services to explore Dong Nai.
-Do not hesitage to contact us for any booking requirements.
+Do not hesitate to contact us for any booking requirements.

 Source: collected by An